marshfellow42/Markdown-Blog-Website/_posts/2024-05-12-how-to-create-a-private-git-server-on-a-raspberry-pi.md

 ```bash
 docker compose up --detach
 ```
-Now you can navigate to your Gitea server by pointing your web browser to the IP address of your Raspberry Pi followed by port 3000.
+Now you can navigate to your Forgejo server by pointing your web browser to the IP address of your Raspberry Pi followed by port 3000.